Proxima Centauri, is our nearest star, about 4 light years away.

 As far as we know, there’s not even any interesting planets over there.
 If you want to go somewhere more interesting you’d probably have to go farther out in a different direction to the Trappist-1 system, which is 40 light years away.

 That would only take you 8,000 years each way.
 We’re talking eight thousand years.
-You’d need generational spacecraft, where entire civilizations lived and died for thousands of years before they reach where they’re going, and would these descendants of the original pioneers have any idea what to do when they got there?
+You’d need a generational spacecraft, where hundreds of people lived and died for thousands of years before they reach where they’re going.
+Would these descendants of the original pioneers have any idea what to do when they got there?
+Would they resent being in space because their ancestors decided they should be?
+Would the spacecraft hold up and not fall apart after 8,000 years of usage?
+How would they have enough food and water?

 All we can do is watch them, study them, wonder about them and so on.
 We will, however, never be able to visit them, and those aliens out there unable to visit us.